Overview

 Norman B. Anderson Memorial Lecture

 This Director’s Webinar is a Norman B. Anderson Memorial Lecture.
-Norman B. Anderson, Ph.D., the first Director of OBSSR, was a pioneering figure in behavioral and social sciences research.
+Norman B. Anderson, Ph.D., the first Director of OBSSR, was a pioneer in behavioral and social sciences research.
 In recognition of his profound impact on behavioral and social sciences research, OBSSR hosts a lecture each year to honor his legacy.

 Closed captioning will be available for the webinar.
 People who need reasonable accommodations to participate in this event should contact Allison Hurst at [email protected].
 Requests should be made at least 5 days in advance.